Noth Florida Women's Care is honored to care for you during the exciting journey into motherhood!

-Our physicians are skilled in both vaginal and Cesarean deliveries, as well as the handling of high-risk deliveries.
+Our physicians are skilled in vaginal, cesarean and high-risk deliveries.
 We deliver at Tallahassee Memorial Hospital, the only hospital in our area with advanced neonatal intensive care facilities.
-Due to the high risk nature of Vaginal Birth after Cesarean section (VBAC), North Florida Women’s Care does not participate in the care of such deliveries.
-Our physicians rotate in house calls and are available for your Obstetrical needs at all times.
+Because of the high-risk nature of vaginal birth after cesarean section (VBAC), we do not participate in the care of such deliveries.
+Our physicians rotate on the TMH on-call schedule and are available for your obstetrical needs at all times.
 The physician who is on call at the time you go into labor will most likely be the one who delivers you.

 We respect your privacy and will never disclose your email address to unauthorized organizations.